Lucy-Family-Institute/presqt/docs/authentication_authorization.rst

     :align:   center
     :scale: 40%

-3. Scroll down to the bottom of he screen, and click ``Create Personal Token``.
+3. Scroll down to the bottom of the screen, and click ``Create Personal Token``.

 .. figure::  images/qa/figshare/figshare3.png
     :align:   center